Housing

 Like many universities in the Netherlands, Leiden University does not have a central campus or student dormitories.
 Instead, our faculties are spread throughout the cities of Leiden and The Hague and students live in accommodation rented via housing organisations and landlords.

 In general, students are expected to arrange their own housing.
-However, for international students, Leiden University reserves a limited number of rooms each year for early applicants.
-The number of housing applications always greatly exceeds the number of reserved rooms.
-We therefore strongly recommend that prospective students also explore alternative ways of finding accommodation well before arriving in the Netherlands.
+However, for new international students, Leiden University reserves a limited number of rooms each year for early applicants.
+The number of housing applications always greatly exceeds the number of rooms available, so it is essential to request housing early.
+Priority is given to short-stay students.

 Steps to take